-- Thought and Support The student is required to identify the audience and purpose for writing.
-The student is required to develop relevant and supported ideas by reflecting upon prior knowledge and/or experience in order to explore/examine the text(s) studied.
-The student is expected to form generalizations and synthesize ideas by integrating provided information with prior knowledge and to support the position/examination with relevant and consistent detail. - 2.
-Organization and Management The student is required to develop a coherent, unified composition by choosing an appropriate method and shaping the discussion to create a unifying effect and convincing voice for composition. - 3.
-Matters of Choice The student is required to demonstrate a repertoire of stylistic choices and vocabulary in a deliberate, precise, and controlled manner. - 4.
-Matters of Correctness The student is required to write clearly and correctly, while appropriately applying the rules and conventions for written language
+- Thought and Ideas The student is required to identify the audience and purpose for writing.
+The student is expected to form generalizations, develop relevant ideas and synthesize meaning by integrating provided information with prior knowledge and to defend the position/analysis with relevant and consistent detail. - Support The student is required to support ideas by reflecting upon prior knowledge and/or experience OR use text as evidence to defend analysis of literature. - Organization and Management The student is required to develop a coherent, unified composition by choosing an appropriate method and shaping the discussion to create a unifying effect and convincing voice for composition. - Matters of Choice The student is required to demonstrate a repertoire of stylistic choices and vocabulary in a deliberate, precise, and controlled manner. - Matters of Correctness The student is required to write clearly and correctly, while appropriately applying the rules and conventions for written language